 Disclaimer: This article is for informational purposes only and does not constitute medical or dietary advice.
 Always consult a healthcare provider before making significant changes to your diet.

-Before we get to the recipes, here are two simple tricks that make all these dinners faster and cheaper:
+Before we get to the recipes, here are two simple tricks that make all these healthy dinner ideas faster and cheaper.
+Applying these tricks to any dinner you make will save you both time and money.
+These ideas work for any night of the week.

 - Cook once, eat twice – Double the rice, quinoa, or roasted veggies on Sunday.
-Use leftovers as a base for weeknight dinners.
+Use leftovers as a base for weeknight dinner.
+This simple habit makes healthy dinner prep effortless.

 The 7 Recipes – Quick, Cheap & Surprisingly Delicious